patricktjel/software_science/program_verification/ss_program_verification/readme.md

   ```
   * If you want to use a variable again after an if statement you have to declare the variable, `n` in the example above,
   before the if statement.
 And if you want to use the variable inside the if statement you have to place a comment directly
   above the if statement which indicates which variables are modified inside the ITE.
-This can be a `;` seperated list.
+This can be a `;` separated list.
   * Language features not mentioned in this readme are not supported.

 ## Installing Java bindings